 Is the resistance or lifting equipment at your gym suited with advanced sensors and associated apps to track your workouts and progress?
 Didn’t think so.

-This is yet another reason at-home workouts are quickly overtaking gym memberships.
+This is yet another reason at-home workouts are quickly overtaking the gym membership.

 Exercise tech is a hot market.
 It’s easier than ever to create a set-up in your home that is far more advanced than the one at your gym.

-This is a product that is evolving over time with newer and pretty creative accessories and variations, all with the good news that you don’t have to buy a new base to use them.
+The BodyBoss workout product is evolving over time with newer and pretty creative accessories and variations, all with the good news that you don’t have to buy a new base to use them.

 BodyBoss Home Gym 2.0 Pros and Cons